wangziqi2013/wangziqi2013.github.io/_posts/2021-06-19-doppleganger.markdown

 Doppleganger implements the data array as a set-associative hash table using fingerprint values as keys.
 Each data entry therefore consists of a fingerprint value tag (for key lookup), a data slot, and a back pointer to the head of the doubly linked list that share the entry.

+Cache lookup is performed as follows.
+First, a regular tag lookup on the tag array is performed using the requested address as in a normal cache.
+The lookup either finds the matching entry, or misses.
+In the case of a miss, a fetch request is generated and sent to the lower level, and when the response arrives, the new block is inserted into the cache, which we describe later.
+In the case of a hit, the fingerprint value of the block is obtained from the tag array, which is then used to query the data array hash table.